Fromis 9: Pre-debut: Formation through Idol School and "Glass Shoes"

-2018: Debut with To.
-Heart, To.
-Day, and From.9
+2018–2021: Debut with To.
+Heart and time under Off The Record

 On January 8, 2018, it was announced that Fromis 9 would officially debut with their first extended play (EP) titled To.
 Heart.
-The EP, along with its lead single, "To Heart", was released on January 24.
-The EP debuted at number 4 on the Gaon Album Chart issued on January 27, 2018.
+The EP, along with its lead single of the same name, was released on January 24.
+The EP debuted at number 4 on the Gaon Album Chart issued on January 27.

-On May 10, it was confirmed that Jang Gyu-ri had entered as a contestant in Produce 48.
+On May 4, it was confirmed that Jang Gyu-ri had entered as a contestant in Produce 48.
 Fromis 9 continued as an eight-member group and released their second EP, To.
 Day, on June 5, without Jang due to her participation in the show.
-Fromis 9 went back to being a nine-member group after Jang Gyu-ri was eliminated in the 3rd elimination as she ranked at 25th place.
+Fromis 9 went back to being a nine-member group after Jang was eliminated in the 3rd elimination as she ranked at 25th place.
 Starting from September 21, Fromis 9 would be managed under Off The Record Entertainment, a new agency exclusively established for Fromis 9 and South Korean-Japanese girl group, Iz*One.

-The group released a special single album titled From.9 on October 10 with the title song, “Love Bomb”.
-It was the first comeback with all the 9 members after the return of Jang Gyu-ri.

-On October 15, Fromis 9 made their acting debut in a web series, Welcome to Heal Inn, on their official VLive page.
-However, it was filmed during Jang Gyu-ri's absence.
+The group released a special single album titled From.9 on October 10 with the lead single, "Love Bomb".
+It was their first release with all 9 members after the return of Jang Gyu-ri.
+On October 30, Fromis 9 made their acting debut in a web series, Welcome to Heal Inn, on their official VLive page.
+The series was filmed during Jang's absence.

-2019–2020: Fun Factory and My Little Society

 On February 8, 2019, a second short/mini season of Welcome to Heal Inn was announced for the Winter Season, this time with Jang Gyu-ri added as a new traveller.
 In May, Jang made her solo acting debut in the web drama, Compulsory Dating Education.

-On June 4, 2019, Fromis 9 released their first single album Fun Factory, featuring the title track "Fun!".
+On June 4, Fromis 9 released their first single album Fun Factory, featuring the lead single "Fun!".
 The album reached number 2 on the Gaon Album Chart, a new high for the group.

-The group released their third EP My Little Society on September 16, 2020.
-This features the title track "Feel Good (Secret Code)".
-On September 10, Off The Record confirmed that Lee Seo-yeon would sit out of all promotions for this comeback due to a recent leg injury, and the group will promote as eight members.
+The group released their third EP My Little Society on September 16, 2020, with lead single "Feel Good (Secret Code)".
+On September 10, Off The Record confirmed that Lee Seo-yeon would sit out of all promotions for the EP due to a recent leg injury, and the group would promote as eight members.
 The EP reached no. 3 on the Gaon Album Chart.

-2021: 9 Way Ticket, new management, and Talk & Talk

-On May 17, the group released their second single album 9 Way Ticket, featuring the title track "We Go".
+On May 17, the group released their second single album 9 Way Ticket, featuring the lead single "We Go".

-On August 16, it was announced that Fromis 9 has departed from Off The Record and that Pledis Entertainment will take over the group's management.

-On September 1, the group released their new special single album Talk & Talk, featuring the title track of the same name.
-On September 7, the group achieved their first ever music show win on SBS MTV's The Show with "Talk & Talk".